 Impact of Cultural Differences in Global Businesses

-What is Culture and How it Impacts Global business?
+What is Culture and How does it Impact Global Business?

 There are two types of cultures.
 Low context culture and high context culture.
-In low context cultures, communication is precise and clear.
-The countries that have low context culture are Canada and the United States.
-In a high context culture, communication is nuanced and easily understood.
-Russia has a high context culture.
+In low-context cultures, communication is precise and clear.
+The countries that have low context cultures are Canada and the United States.
+In a high-context culture, communication is nuanced and easily understood.
+Russia has a high-context culture.
 The cultural context is useful when there is a need to give feedback.
-If you need to give negative feedback, high culture countries become direct and in case of low context, the negative feedback is given indirectly.
+If you need to give negative feedback, high culture countries become direct and in the case of low context, the negative feedback is given indirectly.

 People try to do business with those stakeholders that are trustworthy.
 The business can be started on two bases; task-based and relationship-based.